 Grilled Asparagus and Ricotta Pizza

 It’s pizza.
-It’s barbecue.
-It’s relatively healthy.
+It’s barbecue. and it’s relatively healthy.
 Basically, it’s like the holy grail of foods.

 This recipe from Martha Stewart is sure to please literally everybody at the picnic table — especially since you can easily mix up the toppings for pickier eaters.
 Yum!